 - Wrist prayer stretch - put your palms flat against each other in a prayer position and move them downward until forearms are parallel-or further-to the floor five times.

-Do these moves to warm up or cool down for or from a workout.
+Do these moves to warm up or cool down before or after a workout.
 These movements should never be painful.

 When doing ROM exercises and stretches, you want to push yourself without getting to the point of major pain or discomfort.